-Under a program administration agreement dated May 5, 2008 (along with subsequent addenda), VLGFC Management Services serves as third-party administrator and marketing agent for the VML/VACo Finance Program, which was originally designed to enable local governments to achieve savings through pooled finance-related opportunities.
+Under a program administration agreement dated May 5, 2008 (along with subsequent addenda), VLGFC Management Services serves as third-party administrator and marketing agent for the VML/VACo Finance Program.
+VLGFC Management Services is an employee-owned company.
+The President of VLGFC Management Services is Robert W. Lauterberg who is also the Secretary-Treasurer of the IDA and a Managing Director of VML/VACO Finance.